Official Government Website

 When does my license expire?

 The Original license will expire on your birthday with the exemption of the first year obtaining the license.
 Provisional licenses will expire 1 year after it was granted, and Out of State licenses will automatically expire December 31st of the year it was granted for.
-Check Idaho Bureau of Occupational License website under license search to confirm when you need to renew your license.
+Check Idaho Division of Occupational and Professional Licenses website under license search to confirm when you need to renew your license.

 When are interpreters exempt from needing a license in the State of Idaho?